wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.0.7.1 - 03/19/2013 =
+* Added: a warning message when there is no widget added to the widget box in the edit page.
+* Added: the a setting to attempt to override the memory limit for PHP set by the server.
+* Added: the Japanese translation.
+* Added: the localization support with the text domain, responsive-column-widgets.

 = 1.0.7 - 03/18/2013 =
 * Added: the ability to disable the auto-insert option for both footer and posts/pages by post IDs and the checkbox for the front page.
 * Added: the ability to auto-insert into post and pages above/below the contents.